Explosion-Scratch/projects/README.md

 # Javascript-stuff
 This is some javascript stuff I've been working on.
+Here are the different projects you guys can check out: